markh-de/KiVar/README.md

 Implicit Defaults are only used for Properties, _not_ for Content, as Properties are boolean values and therefore have an "opposite" value that can be assumed as the desired Default state.

-The following table explains Property state inheritance rules using an example Choice Identifier `c2` and some example Property states (with resulting Property states listed with [Property Specifier](#property-specifiers) syntax).
-Abbreviation "PS" stands for "Property Specifiers", "RPS" stands for "Resulting Property States" (again, listed in Property Specifier syntax).
-C3 is not defined, but declared, hence its Property states will be assigned a value if Default states exist.
+The following table explains Implicit Default state inheritance rules using the example Choice Identifiers `C1`, `C2`, `C3`.  `C3` is not defined, but declared, hence its Property states (PS) will be assigned a value if Default states (implicit or explicit) exist.
+Resulting Property states ("RPS") are listed with [Property Specifier](#property-specifiers) syntax).

 Choice `C1` PS | Choice `C2` PS | Implicit Default PS              | Default (`*`) PS | `C1` RPS  | `C2` RPS  | `C3` RPS
 -------------- | -------------- | -------------------------------- | ---------------- | --------- | --------- | ---------